 As is often the case in a small town, Richfield doesn't have a public transportation system that people use for their commute.

-The percentage of people in Richfield who are college-educated is somewhat higher than the average US community of 21.84%: 26.28% of adults in Richfield have at least a bachelor's degree.
+The overall education level of Richfield is somewhat higher than in the average US city of 21.84%: 26.28% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Richfield in 2022 was $30,973, which is middle income relative to North Carolina and the nation.
 This equates to an annual income of $123,892 for a family of four.
 However, Richfield contains both very wealthy and poor people as well.